 Other publication credits include a three-year stint as a feature columnist for Personal Journaling magazine.
 She edited a number of publications and chapbooks during her time at The Writing Center and served as editorial director for three anthologies published by San Diego Writers, Ink.
-Her work has appeared in the San Diego Reader, The Frozen Moment, Connotation Press, and other publications, including San Diego Writers, Ink anthology, A Year in Ink, and her poetry has been published in several journals including Serving House Journal, Magee Park Poets, and Waymark, and in the textbook Expressive Writing: The Classroom and the Community.
+Her work has appeared in the San Diego Reader, The Frozen Moment, Connotation Press, and other publications, including San Diego Writers, Ink anthology, A Year in Ink, and her poetry has been published in several journals including Serving House Journal, Magee Park Poets, and Waymark.
+Her experience with and love for writing in community appears as a chapter in the textbook Expressive Writing: The Classroom and the Community.
 The Fritz Theater in San Diego produced two of her plays, which she wrote with a women’s writing ensemble.
 The first, “Women of the Violet Wynn,” was based on a colorful bit of history of San Diego’s Quong Building, which was, many years before it served as home to The Writing Center, a brothel.

-Teaching is as much a love and way of life as writing and Judy continues to teach at University of California, San Diego Extension; San Diego Writers, Ink and other venues, and holds private workshops and writing retreats.
+Teaching is as much a love and way of life as writing and Judy continues to teach at San Diego Writers, Ink and other venues, and holds private workshops and writing retreats.
 She also leads workshops and speaks at writing conferences internationally.